KoduruSanathKumarReddy/TSA_EXP2/README.md

+Developed by: Koduru Sanath Kumar Reddy
+Reg no: 212221240024
+Date:
 # Ex.No: 02 LINEAR AND POLYNOMIAL TREND ESTIMATION
-## Developed by: Koduru Sanath Kumar Reddy
-## Reg no: 212221240024
-Date:

 ### AIM:
 To Implement Linear and Polynomial Trend Estiamtion Using Python.